When speaking with parents, I consistently hear concerns like this:

 Of course, her pies are delicious whether or not she can explain the steps.
 No one says “if you’re such a good baker, why can’t you explain it?”

 It’s a weird trap: because a child is “so smart”, everyone thinks any gaps in their skills are a result of laziness or defiance.

 But as a “smart kid” goes through school, more and more gaps appear.
 They simply can’t already know everything like they did in kindergarten.
-And the earliest gaps are often related to explaining intuitive processes.
-Putting those automatic thoughts onto paper – which is a very tricky skill to learn.
+And the earliest gaps are often related to explaining processes which are simply intuitive.
+Communicating our automatic thoughts is a very tricky skill to learn.

 Like my aunt, many talented students need someone to sit with them and literally go step by step, asking (nicely):

 - “Hold on.
 Why did you do that?”

 - “What do you mean by…?”

 If you’re dealing with a student who is failing tests because they don’t show work (but do know the answers), realize that showing work is a separate skill that needs its own instruction and practice.
 Remember that sometimes the brightest kid needs small group instruction for a skill the rest of the class already gets.